id01/ARandGen/README.md

 Run make (mode)
 ```
 make # Default
 make aes2 # Double-AES (Default).
 Encrypts the data using two layers of AES for additional entropy.
+Fast and secure.
 make aes2-long # Double-AES-Long.
 Encrypts the data using two layers of AES in 2048 byte chunks.
+Fastest.
 make aes # Single-AES.
 Encrypts the data using one layer of AES for additional entropy.
 Fast, but primitive.
 make sha # SHA-512.
 Hashes the data with SHA512, halving the length, but increasing entropy.
+Slowest.
 ```
 Run ./demo for demo
 Run sudo ./startrng to add device to entropy pool.